mehemken/blockchain-alpha/README.md

 ipfs add <filename>
 ```

 This will return a hash.
 We put that hash in a URI like so: `https://ipfs.io/ipfs/QmQmtZPELKRYoUyDWfsrN5JwFQaSFxJsHtW1PrRPwhhtR8`.
-(This particular URI is JSON that lives on my M1 Macbook Air and is only accessible through my local IPFS gateway.
+(This particular URI is the address of some JSON that lives on my M1 Macbook Air.
+It is only accessible through my local IPFS gateway.
 In other words, it is a dev URI that only I have access to.)

 ## Minting an NFT